-The next CACTUS will be held on May 2, 2025 at George Washington University.
+The next CACTUS will be held on December 18, 2025 at the University of Maryland in College Park, MD.

 Registration